We must all beware of our own "day of infamy."

 Reading the footnote to David's life took me back to the words Nathan the prophet delivered to David, "Why have you despised the word of the Lord, to do what is evil in his sight?"
 (2 Samuel 12:9).

-While these words were a rebuke to David they are also my refreshing encouragement.
+David's rebuke is also my encouragement.
 It is God's word, not my word that has the final say about the footnotes of my life.
-Here is God's word:
+Here is that word:

 I can re-read my footnote or I can rest in God's word.
 One condemns me, the other restores me.
-I know where my focus needs to land.
+I know where my focus must land.